erwingaitano/FolderStructuresTemplates/README.md

 Folder Structure Templates
 ==========================

-Common SASS and JS structure folders for Websites and Webapps.
+Common CSS (SASS) and JS folder structure for Websites and Webapps.